 - Campaign Name: The name given to the campaign.

-- Target User(s): The target groups that will be phished as part of the campaign.
+- Target Employee(s): The employee lists that will be phished as part of the campaign.

 - Mail Server: The mail instance to be used for the campaign.
 By default this will be the native 'CanIPhish' mail instance, however this can be outsourced to a user provided mail instance.